guilhermesgb/marqueeto/README.md

 Visually, you can tell the current mode the widget is at by the presence or absence of the bottom bar, and also from the size of the accompanying icon, which is a bit larger while in write mode.

+### Niceties

+* `LabelledMarqueeEditText` works consistently from **API 14** onwards (14, 16, 17 and 22 have been tested);
+* **Has the same Material look 'n feel throughout all supported API levels** (even the selector drawables!);
+* Even though support for the official Material icons is default, thanks to the awesome [Iconify](https://github.com/JoanZapata/android-iconify) library, **pretty much any icon can be supported**, even your own!
+If this interests you, refer to their project to find out how;
+* Your project won't have to have the Support Libraries (AppCompat, Design, etc.) as a dependency for this widget to work (so you can use this "enhanced `TextInputLayout` + `EditText` combination in places where they wouldn't work without these dependencies, e.g. a project without these support libs and simply good and old activities extending `Activity`).

 ### How to use in your projects

 To use `LabelledMarqueeEditText` in your layouts, all you need to do is declare usage of this widget: